jdnichollsc/Game-of-Drones/README.md

   `./app/index.html` | The init page.
   `./www/css/` | Other css styles like **[Animate.css](https://daneden.github.io/animate.css/)**, etc.
   `./www/lib` | Scripts downloaded using bower.

+## Tests

+**1. Unit Tests With Jasmine & Karma**:

+  To run the unit tests, you can execute the following commands using CLI:

+  * cd tests
+  * karma start unit-tests.conf.js

+**2. End-To-End Tests With Jasmine & Protractor**:

+  * To run the E2E tests on Chrome, you can execute the following commands using CLI:
+    - ionic serve --nobrowser

+  * Using another command line
+    - cd tests
+    - protractor e2e-tests.conf.js

 ## Happy coding
 Made with <3